More Than Just Attention: Improving Cross-Modal Attentions with Contrastive Constraints for Image-Text Matching: Methodology

-By incorporating the CCR and CCS constraints for image-text matching, we obtain the complete loss function following Equation \ref{eq:s_value_t}, where $\lambda_{CCR}$ and $\lambda_{CCS}$ is the scalar that control the contribution of CCR and CCS respectively:
+By incorporating the CCR and CCS constraints for image-text matching, we obtain the full objective function by Equation~\ref{eq:s_value_t}, where $\lambda_{CCR}$ and $\lambda_{CCS}$ are scalars that control the contributions of CCR and CCS, respectively: